tock/tock/doc/reference/trd-syscalls.md

 there is non-determinism in its execution or its meaning is overloaded.
 It also fits well with Rust's `Result` type.

-All values not specified for r0 in the above table are reserved.
+All 32-bit values not specified for `r0` in the above table are reserved and may be used in future Tock versions.

 3.3 Error Codes
 ---------------------------------